Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Assignment tableaux and tabloids

-Unlike $n$-task-$n$-processor assignments, a generalized assignment tableau alone does not necessarily determine the task turnaround time of a task assignment.
-As mentioned in Section~\ref{defn:NtaskNprocessorAssignments}, the start time of each task for an $n$-task-$n$-processor assignment is its unique data ready time.
-Meanwhile, the start time of each task for an $n$-task-$m$-processor assignment for $m < n$ depends on an execution order, i.e., temporal assignment of tasks.
-For example, if processor $p$ has two tasks $t_1$ and $t_2$ with the same data ready time, then it depends on a task assignment algorithm to determine whether $t_1$ or $t_2$ is started first on $p$.
+Note that a shape $\lambda$ of a standard assignment tableau $S_{\lambda}:=({t}_{\lambda}, {A}_{\lambda})$ (i.e., $S_{\lambda}:={t}_{\lambda}$) can be given based on a logical partition of agents.
+Meanwhile, a shape $\lambda$ of a standard generalized assignment tableau $\bar{S}_{\lambda}:=({T}_{\lambda}, {\bar{a}}_{\lambda})$ (i.e., $\bar{S}_{\lambda}:={\bar{a}}_{\lambda}$) can be given based on a logical partition of tasks rather than agents.
+Unlike $n$-task-$n$-agent assignments, a standard generalized assignment tableau alone does not necessarily determine the task turnaround time of a task assignment.
+As mentioned in Section~\ref{defn:NtaskNprocessorAssignments}, the start time of each task for an $n$-task-$n$-agent assignment is its unique data ready time.
+Meanwhile, the start time of each task for an $n$-task-$m$-agent assignment for $n > m$ depends on an execution order, i.e., temporal assignment of tasks.
+For instance, if agent $a$ has two tasks $t_1$ and $t_2$ with the same data ready time, then it depends on a task assignment algorithm to determine whether $t_1$ or $t_2$ starts first on $a$.
+However, if no task precedence constraint is given, we may obtain the task turnaround time of a given standard generalized assignment tableau using the $|T| \times |A|$ cost matrix, where $|T|$ is the number of tasks and $|A|$ is the number of agents.